buildpacks/spec/buildpack.md

 ### Requirements

 The lifecycle MUST be implemented so that the detection and build phases do not have access to OCI image store credentials used in the analysis and export phases.
-The lifecycle SHOULD be implemented so that each phase may run in a different container in order to minimize
+The lifecycle SHOULD be implemented so that each phase may run in a different container.

 ## Artifact Format